Evifa15/Submission-Analisis-Data/README.md

 Visualization is key to revealing insights that may not be immediately obvious from raw data.
 Bar Charts: Display categorical data comparisons, such as bike rentals by season or day of the week.
 Explanatory analysis dives deeper into why certain patterns are emerging from the data.
-## Results & Insights
-Summarize key findings:
-- Patterns in rental behavior (seasonal, hourly, weather-dependent).
-- Impacts of holidays and weekends on rentals.
-- Any anomalies or unexpected trends.